Fraunhofer Institute for Telecommunications: Institute with state and federal participation

 The institute was renamed to Heinrich-Hertz-Institut for Nachrichtentechnik Berlin GmbH (Heinrich-Hertz Institute for Communication Technology) in 1975 with the state of Berlin and the Federal Republic of Germany as shareholders.
 Realignment of the entire HHI research profile by Horst Ohnsorge.
 Systematic work on current problems of modern communication technology.
 Vision of a universal broadband communication network on a fiber optics basis.
 5 specialist departments: General Principles; System Structures; Image and Sound; Relaying and Transmission; Planning.
 Support for optical communication engineering as a key technology at HHI in the 1980s.
 Restructuring of the institute with formation of two divisions: Communication Systems with the departments of Relaying and Transmission, Signal Processing and Terminal Equipment, Economic and Social Sciences Accompanying Research, and Human Engineering, and the division: Integrated Optics.

-In the 1990s research focused on the following fields: Photonic networks, electronic imaging technology for multimedia, mobile broadband systems, and integrated optics.
+In the 1990s research focused on the following fields: photonic networks, electronic imaging technology for multimedia, mobile broadband systems, and integrated optics.

 Transition to the Fraunhofer Society

 The institute became part of the Fraunhofer Society in 2003 and received today’s name, Fraunhofer Institute for Telecommunications, Heinrich Hertz Institute, HHI.
-The institute has been cooperating with the neighboring Technical University of Berlin for decades.
+The institute has been cooperating with the neighboring Technische Universität Berlin for decades.

 A data transmission system was successfully developed in 2006 with a never-before-seen speed of 2560 Gb/s, which means transmitting a data volume corresponding to the content of 60 DVDs takes one second.
 What’s more, a breakthrough was achieved in video compression making it possible to store motion pictures in the high-resolution HDTV format with 2 million pixels per image on DVD.

 On 10 November 2016 scientists of the Fraunhofer HHI established a bidirectional 1.7 Tbit/s free-space optical communications link over the air.
 The eye-safe optical beam transmission was transmitted over a distance of 380 meters.
 Eye-safe operation through 380-m air was successfully demonstrated at a total antenna output power of less than 10 mW.
 The signals in both directions consisted of 40 wavelength channels of 43 Gbit/s.